-Gene Dobbs Bradford has been the Executive Director of Jazz St. Louis since February 1999.
-During that time he is credited with building the organization’s contributed and earned income from $375,000 to $1.2 million today.
-Mr. Bradford has received many honors, including the St. Louis Business Journal’s “40 Under 40,” “Most Influential People in St. Louis” and “Inclusive Leadership” awards.
-Under his leadership, Jazz St. Louis received the 2006 “Excellence in the Arts” award from the Arts and Education Council of Saint Louis and its flagship program “Jazz at the Bistro” was named one of the ten great jazz clubs in the country by Wynton Marsalis in USA Today.
+Gene Dobbs Bradford started as the Executive Director of Jazz St. Louis in February 1999.
+During that time he has built the organization’s contributed and earned income from $375,000 to $2.8 million today, as well as led the organization through a $10 million capital campaign.
+Mr. Bradford has received many honors, including the St. Louis Business Journal’s “40 Under 40,” “Most Influential People in St. Louis,” “Non-profit Executive of the Year,” and “Inclusive Leadership” awards.
+Under his direction, Jazz St. Louis received the 2006 “Excellence in the Arts” award from the Arts and Education Council of St. Louis and its flagship program “Jazz at the Bistro” was named one of the ten great jazz clubs in the country by Wynton Marsalis in USA Today.
+In addition to Jazz St. Louis, Bradford directs the Arts Management and Leadership department at Webster University.
 He holds a bachelor’s degree in double bass performance from the Eastman School of Music and an MBA from Washington University.
 From 1994-99, he was Director of Operations for the Saint Louis Symphony Orchestra.

 Bob Bennett, Artistic Director / Director of Operations